dd32/td-gh-ex/readme.txt

 Requires at least: 4.9
 Tested up to: 5.1.1
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GNU General Public License v2 or later License URI: LICENSE

 == Description ==

 Best Charity is a simple, clean, responsive and user-friendly  charity WordPress theme specially designed for charity, NGO, trust, donation camp, foundations or a non-profit organisation.
-It can be used by those who often organise fundraising events, blood donation camps, welfare activities, campaigns etc.  It has all the features which make it a perfect charity wordpress theme but it can be used for multiple purposes as to write a blog on charity activities and welfare related things or as a portfolio.
+It can be used by those who often organise fundraising events, blood donation camps, welfare activities, campaigns etc.  It has all the features which make it a perfect charity wordPress theme but it can be used for multiple purposes as to write a blog on charity activities and welfare related things or as a portfolio.
 It has a fully responsive layout and cross-browser compatibility.The NGO theme is written in clean and secure codes.
 It is SEO-friendly which makes it rank higher in search engine results.It has a testimonial section where people can express their views on your charity work.

 == Installation ==